 Step 1: Earn a Bachelor of Fine Arts Degree

-The first things a silversmith learns are design and drawing techniques.
-It is important that the smith be able to create a representation of the desired object in order to plan precisely what will be needed to bring it to life.
-A Bachelor of Fine Arts program might explores the fundamental aspects of silversmithing, from art history to general metalsmithing techniques such as casting and enameling.
-Silversmiths learn to work with a variety of metals rather than only silver, because many of their creations combine more than one type of metal.
+A Bachelor of Fine Arts program might explore the fundamental aspects of silversmithing, from art history to general metalsmithing techniques, such as casting and enameling.
+Design and drawing techniques are essential to silversmithing.
+It is important the smith create a representation of the desired object in order to plan precisely what will be needed to bring it to life.
+Silversmiths learn to work with a variety of metals rather than only silver because many of their creations combine more than one type of metal.
 Programs are also available to help the student work toward creating his or her first silver portfolio.
 Because many silversmiths go into business for themselves, many find it useful to possess knowledge of bookkeeping and other aspects of business operation, which can be accomplished by taking business courses.

 Step 2: Earn a Master of Fine Arts

 Completing a Master of Fine Arts degree program requires the student to learn advanced silversmithing and metalsmithing techniques.
-The curriculum delves into electroforming, a process that uses sculpted wax forms and electroplating to create hollowware, vessels and sculptures.
+The curriculum delves into electroforming, a process that uses sculpted wax forms and electroplating to create hollowware, vessels, and sculptures.
 Aspiring silversmiths are given greater freedom to explore ways of blending their creative vision with metals and gems.
 Imagination and experimentation are encouraged in this program.

 Step 3: Complete a Graduate Portfolio

 Silversmiths, like other artists, present their credentials in portfolio form.
 Artists' portfolios display their work and ideas in 2-dimensional form through photographs and sketches.
 These show off the artists' talent to potential employers and customers.
 Use this portfolio to attract potential clients and customers.